public-transport/fptf-badges/readme.md

 ## Usage

-Uses FPTF version information from the `fptf` key\* in your repo's `package.json` file.
+Uses FPTF version information from the `fptf` key in the `validate-fptf` version used in your packages `dependencies` or `devDependencies`.

-\* See [this issue](https://github.com/public-transport/friendly-public-transport-format/issues/32) for further information

 ### Badge (image)